Let's get started with a Microservice Architecture with Spring Cloud:

 2.1.
 Exchange Methods

-@HttpExchange is the root annotation we can apply to an HTTP interface and its exchange methods.
-In case we apply it on the interface level, then it applies to all exchange methods.
-This can be useful for specifying attributes common to all interface methods like content type or URL prefix.
+@HttpExchange is the root annotation we can add to an HTTP interface and its exchange methods.
+In case we set it at the interface level, then it applies to all exchange methods.
+This can be useful for specifying attributes common to all interface methods, like content type or URL prefix.

 Let’s define a sample declarative HTTP interface using the method-specific annotations for a simple REST service: